A BRIEF INTRODUCTION TO ECO-GOVERNANCE

 The second primary task of Eco-Governance is to ensure the 7 Core Needs of all humans and animals are met through guaranteed access to:

-the cultural and ecological conditions and resources needed for all to realize their unique potential—in mutual enrichment with their communities and ecosystems.
+The conditions needed for all to manifest their unique potential – in mutual enrichment with their communities and ecosystems

 PRIMARY TASK 3: VITALIZING FLOW OF ENERGY & INFORMATION